kptdev/kpt/site/guides/namespace-provisioning-ui.md

     created), the namespace will be set to the name of the package.
 - Using the `Add Resource` button, add a new Role Binding resource
   - Name the resource `app-admin`
-  - In Role Reference, select `cluster role` and set `app-admin` as the name
+  - In Role Reference, select `Cluster Role` and set `app-admin` as the name
   - Click Add Subject, and in the newly added subject, select `Group` and set the name to `example.admin@bigco.com`.
 - Using the `Add Resource` button, add a new Apply Replacements resource.
   - Name the resource `update-rolebinding`
-  - In Source, select `ConfigMap: kptfile.kpt.dev` as the source resource and set `data.name` as source path
+  - In Source, select `ConfigMap: kptfile.kpt.dev` as the source resource and set `data.name: example` as source path
-  - In Target, select `RoleBinding: app-admin` as the target resource and set `subjects.0.name` as the target path.
-Select `Partial Value` as the replace value option, with `period` as the delimiter selecting `example` to replace.
+  - In Target, select `RoleBinding: app-admin` as the target resource and set `subjects.0.name: example.admin@bigco.com` as the target path.
+Select `Partial Value` as the replace value option, with `period (.)` as the delimiter selecting `example` to replace.
-- Click the Kptfile resource and add a new mutator
+- Click the Kptfile resource to see the `apply-replacements` mutator has been added automatically by the previous step
-  - Search for `replacements` and select `apply-replacements` with the latest version available for selection
-  - Select the `ApplyReplacements: update-rolebinding` for the function config
+  - The UI knows to add this mutator anytime a an `ApplyReplacements` resource is added
-  - After adding the mutator, the Kptifle should have two mutators
+  - Screenshot of the Kptifle showing the two mutators
     ![kptfile-mutators](/static/images/porch-ui/blueprint/edit-kptfile-mutators.png)
 - Using the `Add Resource` button, add a new Resource Quota resource
   - Name the resource `base`
-  - Set Max CPU Requests to 40 and Max Memory Requests to 40G
+  - Set Max CPU Requests to `40` and Max Memory Requests to `40G`
 - After you are done with the above, you should have the following resources
   ![new-blueprint-resources](/static/images/porch-ui/blueprint/edit-new-blueprint-resources.png)
 - Clicking `Save` will save the resources, apply the mutator, and take you back